Vibraslap

-The vibraslap is a percussion instrument consisting of a piece of stiff wire (bent into a U-shape) connecting a wooden ball to a hollow box of wood with metal “teeth” inside.
+The vibraslap is a percussion instrument consisting of a piece of stiff wire (bent into a U-shape) connecting a wooden ball to a hollow box of wood.
 The percussionist holds the metal wire in one hand and strikes the ball (usually against the palm of their other hand).
 The box acts as a resonating body for a metal mechanism placed inside with a number of loosely fastened pins or rivets that vibrate and rattle against the box.
 The instrument is a modern version of the jawbone.

-Invention

-The vibraslap was the first patent granted to the instrument manufacturing company Latin Percussion.
+History

+The vibraslap comes from the African jawbone instrument.
+This is the lower jawbone of a donkey or a zebra which has loose teeth that rattle when the instrument is struck.
+The instrument was carried by enslaved people to South America where it became known as the jawbone (quijada in Spanish).
+It became used in Latin American music in the ensuing centuries.

-The vibraslap was invented by Martin Cohen in 1967.
+The modern vibraslap was invented by Martin Cohen in 1967.
 Cohen was told by percussionist Bobby Rosengarden, "If you want to make some money, make a jawbone that doesn't break."
 About the inventing process, Cohen remembers, "I had never seen a jawbone before, but I had heard one on a Cal Tjader album.
 I found out that it was an animal skull that you would strike, and the sound would come from the teeth-rattling in the loose sockets.
 So I took that concept and invented the Vibraslap, which was my first patent."

-Origins

-The vibraslap descended from the African "jawbone".
-This is the lower jawbone of a donkey or a zebra which has loose teeth that rattle when the instrument is struck.
-The instrument was carried by enslaved people to South America where it became known as the Quijada.

-Differing names

-The vibraslap comes in a variety of sizes and materials and is sometimes marketed under the name "Donkey Call", "Donkey Rattle", "Chatterbox" or "Rattleslap."
+The vibraslap was the first patent granted to the instrument manufacturing company Latin Percussion.